 We often recommend DEXA scans for women, age 50 or over, who are past menopause or have other risk factors for osteoporosis.
 The American College of Obstetricians and Gynecologists (ACOG) additionally recommends that all women who are over the age of 65 should have the screening test done.

-How Much Does It Cost?
+How Much Does a DEXA Scan Cost?

-Your Bone Densitometry may be covered by your health plan.
-The technical fee is $220.
-Please call your insurance carrier and verify your coverage for this test prior to the date of your appointment.
+If a prior authorization is required for your health plan, please contact our Pre-certification Department at 804-636-3404 as soon as possible and ask for Meraris Bortner.
 The procedure code for the test is 77080.
 If this test is not covered, payment will be due at the time of the appointment.